scranton/scranton.github.io/_posts/2019-04-07-ingress_and_beyond.md

 * `/todos`	200 todos
 * `/users`	10 users

-Following is the script to try this example yourself, and there's also an [asciinema](https://asciinema.org/) playback so you can see what it looks like running on my machine (playback is sped up).
+Following is a script to try this example yourself, and there's also an [asciinema](https://asciinema.org/) playback so you can see what it looks like running on my machine.
 We'll unpack what's happening following the playback.

 ```shell
 # Install tooling